 Meaning and History

 Monsanto was one of the most powerful corporations in the agricultural industry.
-During its existence, many varieties of seeds were created, as well as the necessary substances that affect the growth and development of crops.
-The agrochemicals category included fertilizers, insecticides, and a popular Roundup herbicide.
-The company occupied a leading position in the market for a long time but soon sold all the shares to a large German company operating in several directions simultaneously.
+During its existence, a wide variety of seeds were produced, along with the necessary substances that affect crop growth and development.
+The agrochemicals category included fertilizers, insecticides, and the popular Roundup herbicide.
+The company held a leading position in the market for a long time, but soon sold all its shares to a large German company operating across several sectors.

-The visual identity of the multi-industry brand was initially based on a minimalist logo that emphasized only certain features but did not reveal the essence.
+The visual identity of the multi-industry brand was initially based on a minimalist logo that emphasized only certain features, leaving its essence unrevealed.
 It was a two-piece emblem in achromatic colors.
-Later, it was replaced by a stylish thematic picture, which fully revealed the company’s message and field of activity.
+Later, it was replaced with a stylish, thematic image that fully conveyed the company’s message and field of activity.
 The new version already had a decorative element.

 What is Monsanto?

 Monsanto is a large multi-industry concern specializing in the manufacture of genetically modified agricultural products and chemicals for plant treatment.
 The company had modern laboratories where numerous studies and experiments were carried out.
-The main achievements of the corporation were the herbicide “Roundup” and a particularly resistant variety of cotton “Ballguard.”
+The corporation’s main achievements were the herbicide “Roundup” and a particularly resistant cotton variety, “Ballguard.”
 In 2018, all of the company’s assets were transferred to Bayer.

 1940 – 1957